Albania has a lot to offer. If you ever visit, however, you better read these 13 things you didn’t know about Albania.

 Albanians are Incredibly Friendly

-Albania’s landscape is breathtaking, however the people are the real highlight.
+Albania’s landscape is breathtaking, however, the people are the real highlight.
 Wherever you go, from the capital city to the riviera, from the mountains to the historical towns, the locals will welcome you warmly.
 Albania is one of the friendliest countries you’ll visit in your life.
 So, if you are traveling to Albania, don’t be afraid to ask for assistance.
-Someone will always be willing help you to find what you are looking for.
+Someone will always be willing to help you to find what you are looking for, and this is one of those things you didn’t know about Albania but will learn as soon as you step foot in the country.

 In the Evenings, the Locals Like to Walk